stephane-martin/kafka2influxdb/README.md

 The dependencies are vendored.

+After compilation, you can `sudo ./kafka2influxdb install --prefix=/usr/local` to copy the binary in the PATH and create a default configuration, the systemd/upstart service, the log directory, a specific user/group, etc.

 # Debian packaging

-You can build a package for Debian based distributions (systemd only).
+You can build a package for Debian based distributions.

-First install go, then:
+First install `go`, then:

 ```
 git clone https://github.com/stephane-martin/kafka2influxdb.git"